Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: When Do Explanations Perform Model Recovery?

 \begin{remark} For $\mathcal{X} = \R^d$, periodic functions $f$ and $g$ where $f(\X) = \sum_{i=1}^{d} \sin(\mathbf{w}_{f_i} \odot \X_{i})$ and $g(\X) = \sum_{i=1}^{d} \sin(\mathbf{w}_{g_i} \odot \X_{i})$, and an integer $n$, binary noise methods do not perform model recovery for $|w_{f_i}| \geq \frac{n \pi}{\X_{0_i}}$. \end{remark}

-This is because, for the conditions specified, $\sin(\mathbf{w}_{f_i} \X_{0_i}) = \sin(\pm n \pi) = \sin(0) = 0$, i.e. $\sin(\mathbf{w}_{f_i} \X_{0_i})$ outputs zero for all binary perturbations, thereby preventing model recovery.
+This is because, for the conditions specified, $\sin(\mathbf{w}_{f_i} \X_{0_i}) = \sin(\pm n \pi) = \sin(0) = 0$, i.e., $\sin(\mathbf{w}_{f_i} \X_{0_i})$ outputs zero for all binary perturbations, thereby preventing model recovery.
 In this case, the discrete nature of the noise makes model recovery impossible.
 In general, discrete noise is inadequate for the recovery of models with large frequency components.

-\textbf{Which methods should I use for binary $\mathcal{X}$?} In the binary domain, continuous noise methods are invalid, restricting us to binary noise methods.
-By the discussion above, methods with perturbation neighborhoods characterized by multiplicative binary perturbations, such as \LIME, \KSHAP, and \Occlusion, only enable $g^*$ to recover $f$ in the binary domain.
+\textbf{Which explanation should I choose for binary $\mathcal{X}$?} In the binary domain, continuous noise methods are invalid, restricting the choice of methods to binary noise methods.
+For reasons discussed above, methods with perturbation neighbourhoods characterized by multiplicative binary perturbations (e.g., \LIME, \KSHAP, and \Occlusion) only enable $g^*$ to recover $f$ in the binary domain.
 Note that the sinusoidal example in Remark~\ref{rmk:sinusoid} does not apply in this regime due to the continuous nature of its domain.

-\textbf{Which methods should I use for discrete $\mathcal{X}$?} In the discrete domain, continuous noise methods are also invalid.
-In addition, binary noise methods, such as \LIME, \KSHAP and \Occlusion, also cannot be used as model recovery is not guaranteed in the sinusoidal case (Remark~\ref{rmk:sinusoid}), following a logic similar to that presented for continuous noise.
-We notice that none of the existing methods in Table~\ref{table:meta-algo-instances} perform general discrete perturbations, suggesting that these methods are not suitable for the discrete domain.
+\textbf{Which explanation should I choose for discrete $\mathcal{X}$?} In the discrete domain, continuous noise methods are also invalid.
+In addition, binary noise methods (e.g., \LIME, \KSHAP and \Occlusion) cannot be used either because model recovery is not guaranteed in the sinusoidal case (Remark~\ref{rmk:sinusoid}), following similar logic to that presented for continuous noise.
+Note that none of the existing methods in Table~\ref{table:meta-algo-instances} perform general discrete perturbations, suggesting that these methods are not suitable for the discrete domain.
 Thus, in the discrete domain, a user can apply the LFA framework to define a new explanation method, specifying an appropriate discrete noise type.
 In the next section, we discuss more broadly about how one can use the LFA framework to create novel explanation methods.